 Let’s take a look at how voluntary super contributions and government co-contributions work in Australia.

-You may be able to make pre-tax, or “concessional” contributions to your super by asking your employer to deposit a portion of your weekly, fortnightly or monthly salary (e.g. 5% or 10%) directly into your super account instead of your bank account.
+You may be able to make pre-tax, or ‘concessional’ contributions to your super by asking your employer to deposit a portion of your weekly, fortnightly or monthly salary directly into your super account instead of your bank account.
 This type of pre-tax super contribution is known as salary sacrificing.

-According to the Australian Taxation Office (ATO), these sacrificed contributions are not counted as assessable income for tax purposes, which means that they are not subject to pay as you go (PAYG) tax.
-However, these contributions are still taxed within your super fund, but at a rate of 15% which is lower than most people’s marginal tax rate, the ATO said.
-Considering people earning between $37,001 and $90,000 pay a marginal tax rate of 32.5% on their yearly income at the time of writing, that could be a substantial saving.
+According to the Australian Taxation Office (ATO), salary-sacrificed contributions are not counted as assessable income for tax purposes, which means that they are not subject to pay as you go (PAYG) tax.
+However, these contributions are still taxed within your super fund, but at a rate of 15%, which is lower than most people’s marginal tax rate, the ATO says.
+For example, people earning between $45,001 and $120,000 pay a marginal tax rate of 32.5% for each $1 over $45,000 (in addition to $5092 in tax) at the time of writing.

 Keep in mind there is a limit on how much of your pre-tax money you can put into your super each year before you start having to pay extra tax.
-This is known as the ‘concessional contributions cap’ and as of February 2020, the ATO advises that it stands at $25,000 per financial year, which includes the regular super guarantee contributions (9.5% of your salary) made by your employer.
+This is known as the ‘concessional contributions cap’ and as of March 2021, the ATO advises that it stands at $25,000 per financial year, which includes the regular super guarantee contributions (9.5% of your base salary) made by your employer.
+From 1 July, 2021, this cap is due to increase to $27,500.

-However, the ATO also notes that starting in the current 2019-20 financial year, if some of your caps from previous years haven’t been used and your total super balance is below $500,000, you may be able to make use of the “carry forward” rule to make salary sacrifices that
+However, the ATO also notes that since the 2019–20 financial year, if some of your caps from previous years haven’t been used and your total super balance is below $500,000, you may be able to make use of the ‘carry forward’ rule to make concessional contributions that exceed the $25,000 threshold.

-- Salary sacrificing some of your pay into super can be handy because once it’s set up, you don’t have to think about it again unless you want to change the amount being sacrificed or stop the contributions altogether (though it is a good idea to regularly check your superannuation account to ensure payments are being made and you are comfortable with its performance).
+- Salary sacrificing some of your pay into super can be handy because once it’s set up, you don’t have to think about it again unless you want to change the amount being sacrificed or if you want to stop the contributions altogether (though it is a good idea to regularly check your superannuation account to ensure payments are being made and you are comfortable with its performance).

 - Salary sacrificed contributions may push you over the concessional (before-tax) contributions cap, which may attract additional tax, according to the ATO.
-At the time of writing, the cap is $25,000 and the marginal tax rate plus an additional excess charge would be applied to excess contributions.
+At the time of writing, the cap is $25,000 (due to increase to $27,500 from 1 July, 2021).
+The marginal tax rate plus an additional excess charge would be applied to excess contributions.

 - Once the money is in your superannuation fund, you generally won’t be able to access it until you reach your preservation age.
-There are some limited but otherwise it’s part of your retirement nest egg.
+There are some limited ways to potentially access superannuation early, but otherwise it’s part of your retirement nest egg.

 Post-tax super contributions are made from your take-home pay – that is, the wages you receive after PAYG tax has been applied to your gross salary.

-However, you may be able to contribute more than the $100,000 limit if you make use of the .
-This rule, as specified by the ATO, allows those under 65 years old to make up to three years’ worth of post-tax contributions to their super in a single income year.
+However, you may be able to contribute more than the limit if you make use of the bring-forward rule.
+This rule, as specified by the ATO, allows those under 65 years old to make up to three years worth of post-tax contributions to their super in a single income year.
 This means they can potentially put up to $300,000 – or three times the current $100,000 annual non-concessional cap – into their super in one financial year without having to pay extra tax.

 If you choose to make non-concessional contributions to your super account, you may be eligible to claim a tax deduction on these contributions, according to the ATO.
-However, if you claim a deduction, your contributions will change from non-concessional (post-tax) to concessional (pre-tax), which means they are subject to contributions tax at a rate of 15% and will count towards your concessional pre-tax contributions cap of $25,000 per financial year.
+However, if you claim a deduction, your contributions will change from non-concessional (post-tax) to concessional (pre-tax), which means they are subject to contributions tax at a rate of 15% and will count towards your concessional pre-tax contributions cap.

 Another strategy that could help to build your super balance is contribution splitting.
-Contribution splitting is essentially an agreement between you and your super fund which allows you to make contributions to your spouse or de facto partner’s account, if they are earning a low income or not working.
+Contribution splitting is an agreement between you and your super fund which allows you to make contributions to your spouse or de facto partner’s account.
+A tax offset may be available if they are earning a low income or not working.

-- younger than their preservation age (regardless of whether they’re working or not); or
+- younger than their preservation age (regardless of whether they’re working or not)

 You or your spouse may be able to claim a tax offset of up to $540 when making contributions into a low-income spouse’s super account, according to the ATO.